 From Big Data and machine learning to better service delivery and cloud computing, prospects for the IT organization have never looked so rosy.
 The key to positive transformation is to enable a skilled IT workforce.

 As you look to upskill your IT teams to keep pace with the times, here are five areas that should head your strategic discussions:

 1. Look for Tangible Results From IT Service Management

 IT organizations are increasingly turning to improved IT service operations and management as a way to improve efficiencies and ensure cost savings.
 IT professionals who are able to create more responsive, stable and repeatable IT service delivery, which includes governance and risk management, will be well positioned to lead their teams.
 A recent BMC study showed that 42 percent of IT executives reported a cost savings in business processes as a result of their ITSM program and more than one-third of executives reported increases in employee productivity and cost savings in IT systems.
 ITIL Intermediate Service Operations (SO) and Service Strategy (SS) certifications are a vital first step to achieving these productivity gains.

 2. Leverage Machine Learning to Streamline IT Ops

 AI and Machine Learning are making big headlines in consumer industries for sure, but they are also playing a critical role in IT organizations to streamline operations and automate common tasks.
 A Gartner study reported that by 2022, 40 percent of large enterprises are projected to utilize Big Data and Machine Learning to support IT operations, monitoring, and service desks to automate common responses to IT problems.
 To illustrate this trend, machine learning and deep learning are two of the top three most in-demand skills on Monster.
-Accordingly, machine learning certification and deep learning with TensorFlow are two of the most popular online training programs going on.
+Accordingly, AI ML Course and deep learning with TensorFlow are two of the most popular online training programs going on.